Education Equities Trading

 What is equities trading?

 When you buy an equity (share), you're buying a small unit of ownership in a company.
 As such, you become a part-owner (or shareholder) of the company.
-Equity trading is the buying and selling in the form of shares in the hope of earning a profit.
+Equity trading is the buying and selling of shares in hope of earning a profit.

 Why trade shares?